CybErr404/StatsProject2/README.md

 XYSeries and graph objects, and the Apache Commons Math version uses a random number generator, a sine method, and a mean / smoothing method that is different than those within Java's classes.

-**Project 2 Part 4 Stock Bot -** This folder contains both the Stock Bot main class and the Stock Bot tester class that are used to track stock trends to determine whether someone should buy or sell at a specific point.
+**Project 2 Part 4 Stock Bot -** This folder contains both the Stock Bot main class and the Stock Bot reader/evaluator classes that are used to track stock trends to determine whether someone should buy, hold, or sell at a specific point.
 The bot uses RSI (Relative Strength Index) to help with eventually calculating a moving average which is similar to the original data smoother written in Java (no .jar files).
-To program the Stock Bot, I worked with Garret Chmielewski, Heather Krencicki (not currently in stats), and
+To program the Stock Bot RSI calculator, I worked with Garret Chmielewski, Heather Krencicki (not currently in stats), and Jake Cubernot.
-Jake Cubernot.
 Huge thanks to everyone who worked with me or helped!

 **WRITTEN WORKS -**